rxjia/python-fcl-octomap/README.md

 ## Installation

-First, install [octomap](https://github.com/OctoMap/octomap), which is necessary using OcTree.
-For Ubuntu, using `sudo apt-get install liboctomap-dev`
+First, install [octomap](https://github.com/OctoMap/octomap), which is necessary to use OcTree.
+For Ubuntu, use `sudo apt-get install liboctomap-dev`.
 Second, install FCL using the instructions provided [here](https://github.com/flexible-collision-library/fcl).
 If you're on Ubuntu 17.04 or newer, you can install FCL using `sudo apt-get install libfcl-dev`.
 Otherwise, just compile FCL from source -- it's quick and easy, and its dependencies are all easily installed via `apt` or `brew`.
+Note: the provided install scripts (under `build_dependencies`) can automate this process as well.

 In order to install the Python wrappers for FCL, simply run
 ```shell